DPatrickBoyd/AWS-EFK-Stack/README.md

 $ kubectl apply -f service-account.yaml
 # Apply daemonset
 $ kubectl apply -f daemonset.yaml
-# Once again, if this was a public cluster, I would be more careful about the permissions given to the ServiceAccount, possibly limit it from the masters.
+# Once again, if this was a public cluster, I would be more careful about the permissions given to the ServiceAccount
 ```

 ## Kibana Setup: